esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/03-Working with a private Container Registry.md

 When working in dev mode you run all services in your local machine, so there is no need to push images to a container registry.
 However, when you want to test your changes in a production-like Kubernetes environment you need to push your images to a container registry, so that your production-like Kubernetes cluster can pull them from.
-Considering esthesis Core maintains many services with support of multiple architectures, pushing all those images to e.g. Docker Hub can take a long time.
+Considering esthesis CORE maintains many services with support of multiple architectures, pushing all those images to e.g. Docker Hub can take a long time.